puskarpeter/frinxio.github.io/frinx-uniconfig/Q_A.md

 Yes, all onboarded devices have full rollback implemented.
 But it is also possible to disable auto-rollback in UniConfig, so that successfully configured devices will keep their configuration.
+This can be done with setting up the 'do-rollback' flag to False in input of Commit RPC.

 ---